d1b1/isAPI.js/README.md

   api.host('api.formagg.io');

 ```

-## Defaults
-To keep things DRY and readable, a few things are assumes or defined once.
-You can of course
-make your API rests as explicit as you want.
-The following are assumed.

-*  All requests are assume to be JSON (application/json). use the `json()` or `contenttype()` to change.
-*  If no Verb is defined then all request are assumed to be GETs.
-*  If no protocal is defined its assumed to be HTTP.
-Use `http()` or `https()` to set explicitly.

 ## Example of a GET
 This will call the /maker/ID path with a GET and will test the statusCode, data and raw.